EltonRuan/apipokemon/README.md

-## **Descrição do Projeto: API Pokémon - São Paulo Skills 2024**
+## **Project Description: Pokémon API - São Paulo Skills 2024**

-O **API Pokémon - São Paulo Skills 2024** é um projeto desenvolvido como parte de um simulado prático da competição São Paulo Skills 2024.
-Ele visa a criação e manipulação de uma API RESTful para gerenciar dados de treinadores e Pokémon.
-O objetivo é simular um sistema de registro e consulta inspirado no universo Pokémon, promovendo o desenvolvimento de habilidades em programação e lógica.
+The **Pokémon API - São Paulo Skills 2024** is a project developed as part of a practical simulation for the São Paulo Skills 2024 competition.
+It aims to create and manipulate a RESTful API to manage trainer and Pokémon data.
+The goal is to simulate a registration and query system inspired by the Pokémon universe, promoting the development of programming and logic skills.

 ---

-### **Contexto da Competição**
+### **Competition Context**

-A **São Paulo Skills** é uma competição que desafia jovens profissionais a demonstrar suas competências técnicas em diversas áreas, incluindo programação.
-Este projeto simula cenários reais, permitindo que os participantes testem suas habilidades no desenvolvimento de APIs.
+**São Paulo Skills** is a competition that challenges young professionals to demonstrate their technical skills in various areas, including programming.
+This project simulates real-world scenarios, allowing participants to test their API development skills.

 ---

-### **Tecnologias Utilizadas**
+### **Technologies Used**
 - **PHP**
 - **MySQL**
 - **Laravel**